sidsatya/econometric-methods/README.md

 9. Regression Discontinuity (in progress)
 10. Lasso and Ridge for Feature Selection (in progress)
 11. Ordinary Least Squares (in progress)
+12. ARIMA/Forecasting (in progress) -- might break this up into several notebooks